wangmuq/cs561_ScrumMaster/README.md

 # cs561_ScrumMaster

-This is the frist sprint.
+- This is the frist sprint.

-For this sprint the Product Owner is Weijie Mo, the ScrumMater is Muqi Wang.
+- For this sprint the Product Owner is Weijie Mo, the ScrumMater is Muqi Wang.

-In the photos folder, there are one photo has no timestamp, which took in Octember 1st, 2018.
+- In the photos folder, there is one photo has no timestamp, which took in Octember 1st, 2018.